 The Compensation Committee is also responsible for overseeing the management by the Company of risks as they relate to the Company's compensation policies and practices and other matters within the Committee's scope of responsibilities.
 The Compensation Committee reviews the Company's compensation policies and practices for all employees, including executive officers, and has determined that risks arising from our compensation policies and practices are not reasonably likely to have a material adverse effect on the Company.
 The Compensation Committee also considers whether our compensation programs include certain design features which have been identified by compensation consultants as having the potential to encourage excessive risk-taking when part of the plan design at other companies, such as: too much focus on short-term objectives, too much weight on one metric or objective, too many objectives or improper weighting of objectives, compensation mix overly weighted to cash, excessive use of stock options, and unreasonable award levels or goals.
-The Compensation Committee has noted several design features of the Company's compensation programs for executives that reduce the likelihood of excessive risk-taking: the program design provides a balanced mix of cash and equity, annual and longer-term incentives, and performance metrics, maximum payout levels awards are reasonable, the Company to "claw back" payments to those engaged in misconduct related to a restatement of the Company's financial results, and executives are subject to stock ownership guidelines.
+The Compensation Committee has noted several design features of the Company's compensation programs for executives that reduce the likelihood of excessive risk-taking: the program design provides a balanced mix of cash and equity, annual and longer-term incentives, and performance metrics, maximum payout levels awards are reasonable, the Compensation Committee has downward discretion over incentive program awards, the Company's equity incentive plan allows the Company to "claw back" payments to those engaged in misconduct related to a restatement of the Company's financial results, and executives are subject to stock ownership guidelines.
 The Compensation Committee has determined that, for all employees, the